Orders, Accounts, and Memberships

 - Click "My Account" in the upper-right at the top of the page.

-- Click "Yes, I want to cancel the subscription".
+- Click "Yes, cancel my renewal."
 You will continue to have access for the remainder of your term.

-How do I obtain a full refund on my yearly membership?
+How do I obtain a refund on my yearly membership?

 I've lost my password.
 Help?